Cuecuemoar/-CTM/README.md

 ## CTM API usage
+Note: I didn't write this in Markdown but the raw-text version is formatted pretty well

 This is a REST API for creating users and updating their opt-in status.
 A user can be created by issuing a POST to /users with a payload containing first_name, last_name, email, and opt_in.